JirakornChaitanaporn/cocoanut-bot/README.md

 ## checkpoint 3
 * The ocr work well now the bot and read korean text on the image but no blur.

-# Cocoanut-bot

-Discord bot for OCRing Korean manhwa images with EasyOCR and translating the result with Gemini.

-## checkpoint 1
-* The bot is runnable

-## checkpoint 2
-* The ocr is working mock only with the the one chosen being "easy ocr" but the uploaded picture must be clear, no blur text.

-## checkpoint 3
-* The ocr work well now the bot and read korean text on the image but no blur.

 # How to setup after installing everything

 ### 1. First open vs code